Skip to main content

 Not to be left out, the back courtyard is an area of beauty outside of the house.
 The Davises wanted the outdoor space to feel like an extension of the inside, and as a result, the patio is accessible from all sides of the house.
 A screened-in porch along the back wall of the house was taken out and it is place a three-level patio was erected.
 White planters dot the landscape and white outdoor curtains make the covered space feel like it could be in Malibu.
 A metal sofa with white cushions, a hanging chair and a painted concrete floor add to the beachy feel.
 For privacy, a horizontal slat fence was added along the left side of the house.

-A house that was once the first of its kind in Lynchburg has found its way back to its roots, thanks to the loving restoration done by the top rated local restoration company.
+A house that was once the first of its kind in Lynchburg has found its way back to its roots, thanks to the loving restoration by the Davis family.
 This midcentury modern gem is beautiful, functional and extremely livable.
 It goes to show that great design will stand the test of time.

 Leave a Reply